Look, just because you’re eating more fat than you’re used to that doesn’t mean you’re in ketosis.

 Another thing to do is drink more water than usual with your meal.
 Water will help to make you feel fuller.
 Plus, it’s essential in the metabolic process of ketosis and the more you have in your system the better.

-BONUS: One more thing you can do is drink a Satiate Shake in between a meal (or as a meal replacement).
+BONUS: One more thing you can do is drink a Ketox Shake in between a meal (or as a meal replacement).

 This will suppress your appetite so when a meal rolls around you’re not prone to overeat.